Coca-Cola: Company

 In 1892, Candler set out to incorporate a second company, the Coca-Cola Company (the modern corporation).
 When Candler had the earliest records of the "Coca-Cola Company" destroyed in 1910, the action was claimed to have been made during a move to new corporation offices around this time.

 On June 23, 1894, Charley Pemberton was found unconscious with a stick of opium by his side.
-Ten days later, Charley died at Atlanta's Grady Hospital at the age of 40.
+Ten days later, he died at Atlanta's Grady Hospital at the age of 40.

 On September 12, 1919, Coca-Cola Co. was purchased by a group of investors led by Ernest Woodruff's Trust Company for $25 million and reincorporated under the Delaware General Corporation Law.
 The company publicly offered 500,000 shares of the company for $40 a share.
 In 1923, his son Robert W. Woodruff was elected President of the company.
 Woodruff expanded the company and brought Coca-Cola to the rest of the world.
-Coca-Cola began distributing bottles as "Six-packs", encouraging customers to purchase the beverage for their home.
+Coca-Cola began distributing bottles as "six-packs", encouraging customers to purchase the beverage for their home.

 During its first several decades, Coca-Cola officially wanted to be known by its full-name despite being commonly known as "Coke".
-This was due to company fears that the term "coke" would eventually become a generic trademark, which to an extent became true in the Southern United States where "coke" is used even for non Coca-Cola products.
-The company also didn't want to confuse its drink with the similarly named coal byproduct that clearly was not safe to consume.
-Eventually, out for fears that another company may claim the trademark for "Coke", Coca-Cola finally embraced it and officially endorsed the name "Coke" in 1941.
-"Coke" eventually became a registered trademark of the Coca-Cola Company in 1945.
+This was due to company fears that the term coke would eventually become a generic trademark, which to an extent became true in the Southern United States where "coke" is used even for non Coca-Cola products.
+The company also did not want to confuse its drink with the similarly-named coal byproduct that clearly was not safe to consume.
+Fearing another company might claim the trademark, Coca-Cola officially adopted "Coke" in 1941 and registered it in 1945.

 In 1986, the Coca-Cola Company merged with two of their bottling operators (owned by JTL Corporation and BCI Holding Corporation) to form Coca-Cola Enterprises Inc. (CCE).

 In December 1991, Coca-Cola Enterprises merged with the Johnston Coca-Cola Bottling Group, Inc.